haverford-cs/project-jdunkley-ldakir/README.md

 Link to the dataset: https://archive.ics.uci.edu/ml/datasets/spambase.

 The data has 57 continuous features and one label.
 It has 4601 examples, 1813 of which are spam and 2788 are non-spam, which is an approximate 60% non-spam/40% spam split.
 During preprocessing, we split the data into 75% training data and 25% testing data.
 We then separated the features from the labels and made sure we did not look at the testing data labels.
-To ensure the training data and testing data was not biased we randomly chose points from the dataset, since the dataset was organized in a way where all the points with label = 1 were listed and then all the points with label = 0.
+To ensure the training data and testing data was not biased we chose points from the dataset at random, since the dataset was organized in a way where all the points with label = 1 were listed and then all the points with label = 0.

 # Decision Trees
 Using the DecisionTreeClassifier in the sklearn.tree python package, we fitted the training data and evaluated the performance of the decision tree model.